 Olive oil is most often used for cooking and blending into salad dressings, but these aren’t the only uses for olive oil.
 Olive oil plays a significant part in religious rituals.
 Catholic priests use olive oil prior to baptism and to bless the sick, as do the Christ of Latter Day Saints.

 Early Orthodox Christians used olive oil to light their churches and cemeteries.
 In Judaism, olive oil was the only oil permitted for use in the seven branched Menorah, and it was the sacramental oil used to anoint the kings of the Kingdom of Israel.

 Other olive oil uses involve beauty routines.
 It has been used as a moisturizer for dry skin or hair.
-It is sometimes used in cosmetics, conditioners, soaps and shampoos.
+It is sometimes used in cosmetics, conditioners, soaps, and shampoos.

-It has also been used as a cleanser and antibacterial agent and, even today, may be found in pharmaceuticals.
+It has been used as a cleanser and antibacterial agent as well and, even today, may be found in pharmaceuticals.
 The ancient Greeks used olive oil to massage aching sports injuries.
 Modern Japanese believe that both ingesting and topical application of olive oil are good for the skin and overall health.